reactjs/react.dev/src/content/learn/preserving-and-resetting-state.md

 <Solution>

-Give `key={selectedId}` to the `EditContact` component.
+Give `key={selectedId}` to the `EditContact` Component.
 This way, switching between different contacts will reset the form:

 <Sandpack>